-- 1. Make sure the Document pane is selected in the Document Inspector. - In the Document Margins section, enter the page margins you want to use.
+- 1. Click on the Inspector button on the toolbar. - 1 - Select the Document Inspector. - 3.
+Make sure the Document pane is selected in the Document Inspector. - 4.
+In the Document Margins section, enter the page margins you want to use.
 You can also enter margins for the header and footer of each page. - If you plan to print and bind your document, you can set inside and outside margins by choosing the Facing Pages checkbox.